justjanne/powerline-go/README.md

 [powerline-fonts](https://github.com/Lokaltog/powerline-fonts).
 Alternatively you can use "compatible" or "flat" mode.

-### Linux x64
+### Precompiled Binaries

-I provide precompiled binaries for x64 Linux in the [releases tab](https://github.com/justjanne/powerline-go/releases)
+I provide precompiled binaries for x64 Linux and macOS in the [releases tab](https://github.com/justjanne/powerline-go/releases)

 ### Other Platforms